Drug Testing Positivity Rates Increase to Highest Level Since 2004

 Interestingly, a marked increase was shown in the percentage of urine specimens that were invalid (a term the drug screening industry uses when the urine specimen received does not meet the criteria established for normal urine).
-Between 2017 and 2018, the percentage of invalid results in the federally mandated, safety-sensitive workforce soared by 80 percent (0.15% versus 0.27%), and increased 40 percent in the general workforce (0.15% versus 0.21%).
+Between 2017 and 2018, the percentage of invalid results in the federally mandated, safety-sensitive workforce soared by 80% (0.15% versus 0.27%) and increased by 40% in the general workforce (0.15% versus 0.21%).
 Since by definition, the invalid result category includes specimens that contain an unidentified adulterant or unidentified, interfering substance, there is strong evidence to suggest that donors are attempting to subvert their drug tests.

 Changes were made in January 2018 to the Federal rules adding opioid testing (hydrocodone, hydromorphone, oxycodone, and oxymorphone) to the panel for the federally mandated, safety-sensitive workforce.
-The positivity rates for hydrocodone/hydromorphone and oxycodone/oxymorphone were 0.45 percent and 0.34 percent respectively, slightly less than the general workforce.
+The positivity rates for hydrocodone/hydromorphone and oxycodone/oxymorphone were 0.45% and 0.34% respectively, slightly less than the general workforce.

 The decrease in the positive rate is good news.
 This reduction of laboratory positives is in all likelihood a result of the measures that have been put into place in states to monitor opioid prescription utilization.

 Heroin Rates Decline in All Specimen Testing Types